SYNCHRONIZED SKATING

 Check out Team Unity facebook page….

-Majestic Ice Australia (MIA) is proud of the outstanding achievements of all Majestic Ice Teams Junior (National Champions & Australian Representatives 2023/2024 and Team Unity (Senior) Synchronized ice skating team, following their gold medal achievements at the Australian Figure Skating Championships (AFSC) in 2024
+Majestic Ice Australia (MIA) is proud of the outstanding achievements of all Majestic Ice Teams Junior (National Champions & Australian Representatives 2023/2024 and Team Unity (Senior) Synchronized ice skating team (8 times National Champions)/

-Team Unity’s success qualified them to represent Australia at: ISU World Synchronized Skating Championships in Finland 2025
+Team Unity’s success qualified them to represent Australia at: ISU World Synchronized Skating Championships in Austria 2026

-Both Junior and Senior team skaters have defied the odds to reach this position in spite of their home rink, Canterbury Olympic Ice Rink, closing unexpectedly and indefinitely, for repairs on 31 August 2022.
+Both Junior and Senior team skaters have defied the odds in their achievements, in spite of their home rink, Canterbury Olympic Ice Rink, closing unexpectedly and indefinitely, for repairs on 31 August 2022.
 Through hard work, determination and dedication, our skaters have reached the top of their sport in Australia.
+It is hoped that 2026 will bring good news with the re-opening of their beloved rink!

-In the lead up to AFSC they trained as early as 4.30am and as late as 11.45pm at various Sydney rinks, travelling to the Erina and Hunter regions and even interstate, in order to find ice to train on.
-MIA thanks the following rinks for supporting our skaters: Ice Zoo, Macquarie Ice Rink, Erina Ice Arena, Hunter Ice Skating Stadium and Phillips Swimming & Ice Skating Centre, Canberra.
+MIA thanks the following rinks for supporting our skaters: Ice Zoo, Erina Ice Arena, Hunter Ice Skating Stadium and Phillips Swimming & Ice Skating Centre, Canberra.

-The costs associated with travelling such distances (including travel, accommodation and commercial ice hire) have already placed a large financial burden on these skaters and their families.
+The costs associated with travelling such distances (including travel, accommodation and commercial ice hire) have already places a large financial and personal burden on these skaters and their families.

 MIA Junior and Team Unity (Senior) synchronised ice skating teams would be most appreciative of any donations that you can make in support of their training and international travel costs.